Scalingo/documentation/_posts/internals/2017-08-08-your-account.md

 All the activities attached to your account are present in this view.
-It gathers events you have done to your account applications, owned or as collaborators, and those related to your account directly (ie. Add/Remove SSH Key).
-Events achieved by application collaborators are not present here, go to the application's timline to get them.
+It gathers events you have done to your account applications, owned or as collaborators, and those related to your account directly (i.e. Add/Remove SSH Key).
+Events achieved by application collaborators are not present here, go to the application's timeline to get them.